guillermooo/sublime-undocs/source/file_management/file_management.rst

 This makes Sublime Text perform a fuzzy search for *trsr* in files whose name loosely matches *isl*.
-For example, you could find the word *treasure* inside a file named *island*.
+For example, you could find the word *treasure* inside a file named *island.txt*.

-To perform a fuzzy search in the current view, press :kbd:`Ctrl+;`.
+To perform a fuzzy search quickly in the active view, you can press :kbd:`Ctrl+;`.

-Fuzzy searches can detect transposed characters for clumsy fingers.
+By the way, fuzzy searches can detect transposed characters for clumsy fingers.

 And there's more:

-To **search symbols** in the current view, press :kbd:`Ctrl+R`.
+To **search symbols** in the active view, press :kbd:`Ctrl+R`.
 As in the case of ``#``, the ``@`` operator can be used after file names too.

 To **go to a line number**, press :kbd:`Ctrl+G`.
 Again, the operator ``:`` can be used after file names, just as ``#`` and ``@``.

-Searching for symbols will only work if the active file type has symbols defined for it.
+Note that searching for symbols will only work if the active file type has symbols defined for it.
 Symbols are defined in *.tmLanguage* files.

 .. todo: Explain how to create symbols.